DBecker7/QuantQual/QuantQual.md

 It's easy for people like me to think of history books when talking about indigenous peoples, but I recognize that they are contemporary stewards of the land and vital contributors of our society.
 I also recognize the great diversity among indigenous peoples, both within and between nations.
 For instance, the Dish With One Spoon Covenant Wampum is not an "Indigenous Thing", it's specific to the Haudenosaunee peoples.
+As a statistician, I am tied into a particular way of knowing.
+These land acknowledgements remind me that I should seek out other ways of knowing, especially via consultation with native peoples when doing spatial statistics or public health measures.
 :::

 ### About Me